keriem/kerichristian-coe332/homework04/redis-docker/README.md

 # Homework 4 Midterm
 ---
 app.py is the python file which continues the routes to access data about the moreau animals.
 The Dockerfile has instructions when creating the docker image and container.
-The data_file.json is the data file with 100 moreau animals which the container will access through flask.
-The consumer_requestor.py file is a consumer which accesses and consumes data from another student's url.
+The data_file.json is the data file with 100 moreau animals but is not used in this assignment.
 The requirements.txt file tells the docker which version of Flask is needed.
+The docker-compose.yml file contains instructions when building both containers.
+The redis.conf is a configuration file for the redis container.
 ---
 ## Downloading Files
 Download the files by getting the files off of github